any-docs/css/content/how_to/layout_cookbook/card/index.md

 }
 ```

-The {{cssxref("grid-template-columns")}} property defines the widths of the grid columns.
+The `grid-template-columns` property defines the widths of the grid columns.
 In this case, we set the grid to auto-fill, with repeated columns that are minimally `230px` but allowed to grow to fill the available space.
-The {{cssxref("gap")}} property sets a gap of `20px` between adjacent rows and adjacent columns.
+The `gap` property sets a gap of `20px` between adjacent rows and adjacent columns.

 > [!NOTE]
 > The various elements in separate cards do not align with each other, as each card is an independent grid.
 Lining up the components in each card with the same components in adjacent cards can be done with [subgrid](/guides/Grid_layout/Subgrid).

 ## Alternative methods

 [Flexbox](/guides/Flexible_box_layout) can also be used to lay out each card.
-With flexbox, the dimensions of each card's rows are set with the {{cssxref("flex")}} property on each row, rather than on the card container.
+With flexbox, the dimensions of each card's rows are set with the `flex` property on each row, rather than on the card container.

 With flexbox, the dimensions of the flex items are defined on the children rather than the parent.
 Whether you choose to use grid or flexbox depends on your preference, whether you prefer controlling the tracks from the container or prefer adding rules to the items.